rfjakob/earlyoom/MANPAGE.md

 #### -m PERCENT[,KILL_PERCENT]
 set available memory minimum to PERCENT of total (default 10 %).

-Send sigkill if at or below KILL_PERCENT (default 1/2 PERCENT), otherwise sigterm.
+earlyoom starts sending SIGTERM once **both** memory **and** swap are below their respective PERCENT setting.
+It sends SIGKILL once **both** are below their respective KILL_PERCENT setting (default PERCENT/2).

-Use the same value for PERCENT and KILL_PERCENT if you always want to use sigkill.
+Use the same value for PERCENT and KILL_PERCENT if you always want to use SIGKILL.

 #### -s PERCENT[,KILL_PERCENT]
 set free swap minimum to PERCENT of total (default 10 %).
-Send sigkill if at or below KILL_PERCENT (default 1/2 PERCENT), otherwise sigterm.
+Send sigkill if at or below KILL_PERCENT (default PERCENT/2), otherwise sigterm.

 You can use `-s 100` to have earlyoom effectively ignore swap usage:
 Processes are killed once available memory drops below the configured minimum, no matter how much swap is free.

+Use the same value for PERCENT and KILL_PERCENT if you always want to use SIGKILL.

 #### -M SIZE[,KILL_SIZE]
-set available memory minimum to SIZE KiB.
+As an alternative to specifying a percentage of total memory, `-M` sets the available memory minimum to SIZE KiB.
+The value is internally converted to a percentage.
+You can only use **either** `-m` **or** `-M`.

-Send sigkill if at or below KILL_SIZE (default 1/2 SIZE), otherwise sigterm.
+Send SIGKILL if at or below KILL_SIZE (default SIZE/2), otherwise SIGTERM.

 #### -S SIZE[,KILL_SIZE]
-set free swap minimum to SIZE KiB.
+As an alternative to specifying a percentage of total swap, `-S` sets the free swap minimum to SIZE KiB.
+The value is internally converted to a percentage.
+You can only use **either** `-s` **or** `-S`.

-Send sigkill if at or below KILL_SIZE (default 1/2 SIZE), otherwise sigterm.
+Send SIGKILL if at or below KILL_SIZE (default SIZE/2), otherwise SIGTERM.

 #### -k
 removed in earlyoom v1.2, ignored for compatibility